 However, these lodges with 5 leaves can get very expensive, depending on their location.
-Hotel Capitan Suizo in Tamarindo has 5 leaves and starts at $200 a night.
+Hotel Capitan Suizo in Tamarindo has 5 leaves and starts around $350 a night.
 Then Bosque de Cabo Rainforest Lodge near Puerto Jimenez is around $400 a night.
 Hotels with 1-3 leaves are cheaper.

 Something that may surprise you is that many of the high end hotels have 5 leaves.
 Andaz Peninsula Papagayo ($500 a night), Arenas del Mar ($350) and even the Occidental Langosta has 5 leaves.
-So even if you’re staying at a very high end hotel or even an all-inclusive like the Westin, you can have peace of mind that they are self-sustainable and eco-friendly.
+So even if you’re staying at a very high end hotel or even an all-inclusive, you can have peace of mind that they are self-sustainable and eco-friendly.

 Housesitting is becoming more popular in Costa Rica especially with the amount of snowbirds and retired folk who need sitters to look after their homes when they go back up north.
 There are several websites to find housesits such as Trusted Housesitters.

-We found a housesit this past March through Trusted Housesitters in Playas del Coco for a month.
+We found a housesit in March 2015 through Trusted Housesitters in Playas del Coco for a month.
 Also got to take care of two cute kitties!

 For people who plan to stay in Costa Rica for a long period of time, this a good option since it is free accommodation.
 Tip: it’s easier to find house sits during rainy season (more about Costa Rica’s seasons here).